aiidateam/aiida-tutorials/docs/pages/2019_MARVEL_Psik_MaX/sections/verdi_shell.rst

     verdi data upf uploadfamily SSSP_efficiency_pseudos 'SSSP' 'SSSP pseudopotential library'

-In the command above, ``SSSP_efficiency_pseudos`` is the folder containing the pseudopotentials, ’SSSP’ is the name given to the family, and the last argument is its description.
+In the command above, ``SSSP_efficiency_pseudos`` is the folder containing the pseudopotentials, ``'SSSP'`` is the name given to the family, and the last argument is its description.
 Finally, you can list all the pseudo families present in the database with